tom-howard/ros/content/amr31001/lab2.md

 1. Now, let's drive the robot around a bit and see how this data changes as we do so.
 Open up a new terminal instance by pressing `Ctrl+Alt+T`, or clicking the Terminal App desktop icon, as you did before.
 We'll call this one **TERMINAL 2**.

-1. Remember that node that we used last time, that allowed us to control the motion of the robot, using different buttons on the keyboard?
+1. Remember that node that we used last time that allowed us to control the motion of the robot using different buttons on the keyboard?
 Let's launch that again now:

     ***
     **TERMINAL 2:**